Lalithsai853/BrainSimulator/README.md

 # BrainSimulator
 This is a python script and a few other files that can simulate neuron activity based on various adjacency matrices to see if we can simulate seizures.
 There are still a few features that need to be updated, such as corrletation parameters to check for synchronization among neurons.
-If ytou have any questions, you can open up an issue and I'll make sure to look at it.
+If you have any questions, you can open up an issue and I'll make sure to look at it.

 # External Packages
 - Matplotlib - For graphing the neuron activity